-Meadow River Lumber Company, Greenbrier County, W. Va.
+Meadow River Lumber Company.

 A view of the Meadow River Lumber Company Building (in the foreground), a bank, and an office building in Rainelle.
 The Sewel Valley Depot is to the right.